Martingonn/SentinelXP/README.md

 # SentinelXP
-An antivirus for Windows XP.
+An antivirus for Windows XP focusing on diagnostics and user choice.
 Free, forever, no spyware, no bloatware.
 # What is it?
 There will be a few scripts combined by an interface.
 # Original Author